varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 [Google Chrome](https://www.google.com/chrome/) is my browser of choice.
 I use [VS Code](https://code.visualstudio.com/) as my primary editor mainly because it's more modern, highly configurable, and lightweight in comparison to other Electron-based editors such as [Atom](https://atom.io/).
 Apart from this, it has a repository of great plugins.
 VS Code is great but when I need some more control I use IDE such as [PHPStorm](https://www.jetbrains.com/phpstorm/).

+To play around with new JavaScript features and libraries, I'm using this awesome desktop playground called [RunJS](https://runjs.app/).

 I'm using [JetBrains Mono](https://www.jetbrains.com/lp/mono/) fonts across all my text editors and IDEs.
 These looks great overall and supports [ligatures](https://en.wikipedia.org/wiki/Orthographic_ligature) which is nice!

 I love everything dark.
 Editor themes are no exception.
 Both my editor and IDE is rocking [Dracula theme](https://draculatheme.com/).
 It's a great dark theme and gives me a consistent environment across my devices and setups.